llfbandit/app_links/README.md

 This package won't do it for you (and will never sorry).

-You may achieve it with using the win32_registry package with the following code to register the URL protocol:
+You may achieve it with using the win32_registry package with the following code to register the URL protocol
+or copy what's in the example project to get rid of another dependency.

 ```dart